ballerina-attic/docs-ballerina-vscode-extension/en/docs/debugging/debug.md

 When writing large-scale applications with complex logic, it is quite possible to have syntax, semantic, or runtime issues in your code.
 The Ballerina compiler comes in handy when detecting syntax and semantic issues.
-However, it is impossible for a compiler to detect runtime errors like logical errors, because they occur during the program execution after a successful compilation.
+However, it is impossible for a compiler to detect runtime errors like logical errors because they occur during the program execution after a successful compilation.
 This is where the dedicated debugging tooling support becomes important.

-Currently, we provide a feature-rich debugging experience for troubleshooting Ballerina applications via the <a href="https://marketplace.visualstudio.com/items?itemName=WSO2.Ballerina" target="_blank">Ballerina Visual Studio Code extension</a>.
+Currently, a feature-rich debugging experience for troubleshooting Ballerina applications is provided via the <a href="https://marketplace.visualstudio.com/items?itemName=WSO2.Ballerina" target="_blank">Ballerina Visual Studio Code extension</a>.

 ## Start a debug session

-The Ballerina extension provides multiple options to debug Ballerina applications, and the most convenient way will be using the context-aware debug codelens support.
+The Ballerina extension provides multiple options to debug Ballerina applications and the most convenient way will be using the context-aware debug CodeLens support.

-However, if you require launching debug sessions with additional configurations (i.e., program arguments, environment variables), you can use `launch.json` configurations
+However, if you require launching debug sessions with additional configurations (i.e., program arguments, environment variables), you can use the `launch.json` configurations.
-(For more information, see [Start a debug session with configurations](#start-a-debug-session-with-configurations)).
+>**Info:** For more information, see [Start a debug session with configurations](#start-a-debug-session-with-configurations)).

 ### Start a program debug session

 Follow the steps below to start a quick debug session using CodeLens.

-1. Open the folder which includes the Ballerina program you want to debug, and open the source file in the editor.
+1. Open the folder, which includes the Ballerina program you want to debug and open the source file in the editor.

 2. Add the debug points you require by clicking in front of the line numbers of the file you want to debug.